Phishing in Large Organizations

 Phishing is a real threat to corporations: employees falling for phishing and revealing corporate credentials can be the first step for further attacks and data breaches.
 Phishing leads to significant economic losses: estimates put the yearly cost of phishing attacks in the order of millions of dollars for companies that fall victim.
 For this reason, it is of paramount importance to understand the most effective ways to protect users from phishing attacks.

 In this project, in partnership with the Swiss Post, we aim to understand phishing in large organizations from the point of view of employees and IT departments.
-On employees, our measurements are improving how phishing training is delivered and understood, and we are developing novel user interfaces to help people spot potential attacks.
-On IT departments and defenders, we are analyzing novel countermeasures to deploy in organizations for early detection of phishing attacks.
+For employees, our studies and measurements are improving how phishing training is delivered and understood, and we are developing novel user interfaces to help people spot potential attacks.
+For IT departments and defenders, we are analyzing novel countermeasures to deploy in organizations for early detection of phishing attacks and what the next generation of (AI-powered) phishing attacks might look like.